Danzigerrr/IAESTE-Table-Web-App-Django/README.md

 Author: Krzysztof Nazar

-Check this project running live with Heroku [here](https://iaeste-offers-django-web-appkn.herokuapp.com/iaesteTable/offers/).
+Check this project running live with Heroku [here](https://iaeste-offers-django-web-appkn.herokuapp.com/iaesteTable/offers/) (use *ctrl + left mouse button* to open in a new tab).

 ## Description
-**The goal of this project was to deploy a web application displaying IAESTE Poland offers for international internships.**
+**The goal of this project was to deploy a web application displaying IAESTE Poland offers for international internships.
+I wanted to make the searching process much more comfortable, faster and easier for the user.**

-## IAESTE
+## IAESTE Association

 "The International Association for the Exchange of Students for Technical Experience, Association sans but lucratif (non-profit association), commonly known as IAESTE A.s.b.l. is an association of national committees representing academic, industrial and student interests.
 We serve 3500+ students, 3000 employers and 1000 academic institutions through career-focused professional internships abroad, social and intercultural reception programmes, international networking and other career and employer branding activities in more than 80 countries worldwide."